Looking for a way to optimize your supply chain management?

 In the end, purchasing is buying a product while procurement also includes all the activities associated with acquiring this product.
 It’s a more proactive approach.

-What are the strategic similarities and differences between procurement and purchasing when it comes to supply management?
+What are the similarities and differences between procurement and purchasing?

 At the end of each, you will end up getting a product that your business needs.
 But you will have taken a very different strategic approach depending on your choice.